 How do I know if my baby needs sleep training?

 Parents often wonder how to know if your child needs sleep training or if their sleep habits are just something they’ll grow out of.
 If your baby is consistently cranky and overtired, it's probably time to look into helping them become a better sleeper.
 And as Melissa noted, she started sleep training the second time around because she could tell her son was just as frustrated as she was about not sleeping!

 Healthy sleep is so important for your baby AND you!
 If your baby isn’t sleeping, chances are you aren’t either.
 Sleep deprivation in children has been linked to obesity, behavioral problems, learning issues, and more later on in life.
-Sleep deprivation in adults can lead to similar issues, and has even been shown to play a role in Postpartum Anxiety and even depression in parents.
 Teaching and establishing healthy sleep habits right from the start will make sleep training easier and, more importantly, help keep you and your baby well-rested!